 Although not guaranteed, MassMutual has paid participating policyowners life insurance dividends every year since 1860.

-Dividends can be used for many things, including cash out, leaving with the company for interest, paying premiums, or our favorite, purchasing paid up additions.
+Dividends can be used for many things, including cash out, leaving with the company for interest, paying premiums, paying policy loans, or our favorite, purchasing paid up additions.

 Purchasing paid up additions add to the cash value and death benefit.
 This allows for greater cash value, which in turn allows for greater dividend payments, which can be used to purchase more paid up additions, and on and on.
 And your death benefit will continue to increase as you age, making it more and more valuable as you get closer to that inevitable day.